 “I hear it a few weeks later.
 Hoo boy, was I wrong,” Connor said.
 “Let’s just say it’s more about taking agency in the bedroom than at the office.”

 Not only does Grande sing that “when we’re done, you’ll believe God is a woman,” but she insinuates that she herself is a God due to her sexual performance.

 So far, there have been few negative reactions to Grande’s song, while publications across the country are praising her.

 Grande’s fiance, Pete Davidson, called the song “adorable” — an odd choice of adjective considering the lyrics and beats.

-It’s not surprising that our modern culture would praise a song that degrades both God and woman.
-It’s certainly nothing new.
+It’s hardly surprising that modern culture would praise a song degrading to both God and women.

-We should be encouraging women to find fulfillment in things that truly matter, like virtue, intelligence, and meaningful relationships, but instead, we have celebrities like Grande, who broadcast their commitment to “feminism” and women’s rights while actively disrespecting women everywhere.
+There seems to be little focus in the new album on traits that traditionally build women up, like virtue, intelligence, and meaningful and healthy relationships.
+Instead, however, celebrities like Grande, who broadcast their commitment to “feminism” and women’s rights while actively disrespecting women everywhere.
 Her new song isn’t unique, brave or empowering.
-It’s hypocritical.